Urinary Tract Infections

 A. Many women experience urinary tract infections (UTI’s) especially if they are sexually active or post menopausal.
 UTI’s need to be treated quickly before the bacteria multiplies in the bladder and spreads to the kidneys.
 The bacteria is most commonly E. coli which normally resides in the bowel – once it gets into the urinary tract it causes problems.

-Once you have a fever, blood in the urine, a sense of urgency and anxiety, it is best to take a course of antibiotics from the doctor as UTIs can affect the kidneys if left untreated.
+Once you have a fever, blood in the urine, a sense of urgency to urinate, it is best to take a course of antibiotics from the doctor as UTIs can affect the kidneys if left untreated.

 Preventative measures are what you need.
 Wash before intercourse and pass urine afterwards.
 As this will get rid of the E coli from the urinary tract.
 Avoid wearing G strings – they are notorious for promoting UTIs.